 In part one, we shared two best practices to help fill appointment cancellations.
-In this post, we we’re revisiting one of those – the mode of communication.
-In part one, we discussed that text messaging (SMS), based on our data, was the best method of communication and resulted in the highest rate of response and appointment confirmation.
+In this post, we we’re revisiting one of those–the mode of communication.
+Based on our data, text messaging (SMS) is the best method of communication and results in the highest rate of response and appointment confirmation.

-However, 85% of our communication occurs via text messaging.
-So, the overall data could skew the more meaningful details.
-So, today, we’re exploring mode of communication in more depth and examining which mode shows the best results based on one particular patient demographic – age.
+Today, we’re exploring mode of communication in more depth and examining which mode shows the best results based on one particular patient demographic –age.

 Based on volume, we see the highest percentage of accepted offers occur via text message.
 However, if we look at every outgoing message and examine how many acceptances we receive for each, it reveals a very different story.
 The better performing mode of communication isn’t always text messaging.